-Urinary tract infections (UTIs) aren't just a nuisance—they can cause serious health problems.
+Urinary tract infections (UTIs) aren't just a nuisance in the senior population—they can cause serious health problems.
 A UTI happens when bacteria in the urethra, bladder or kidneys multiplies in the urine.
 If left untreated, a UTI can lead to acute or chronic kidney infections, which could permanently damage these vital organs and even lead to kidney failure.
 These common infections are also a leading cause of sepsis, a potentially life-threatening infection of the bloodstream.

 Seniors Are Prone to UTIs

-The population most likely to experience UTIs is the elderly.
+The elderly are particularly susceptible to urinary tract infections.
 Older individuals are more vulnerable for many reasons, including their overall susceptibility to infections due to a weakened immune system.
+“As you get older your immune response changes; it’s part of normal aging,” says Anna Treinkman, a nurse practitioner at the Rush Alzheimer’s Disease Center in Chicago and president of the National Conference of Gerontological Nurse Practitioners.
 Elderly men and women also experience a weakening of the muscles of the bladder and pelvic floor, which can lead to increased urine retention (incomplete emptying of the bladder) and incontinence.
 These things all contribute to infection.

 Typical Symptoms of UTIs